-Leslie manages Spencer Stuart’s Washington, D.C., office and is a member of the firm’s Education, Nonprofit & Government Practice, focusing on recruiting and assessing senior leaders in associations and nonprofits.
-She advises trade associations and mission-driven organizations and boards on how they can enhance value for members and constituents, advance their advocacy agenda, and find the leaders necessary to succeed in a changing landscape.
+The manager of Spencer Stuart’s Washington, D.C., office and a member of the firm’s Education, Nonprofit & Government Practice, Leslie leads our Associations Practice and focuses on recruiting and assessing senior leaders in associations and nonprofits who enhance value for members and constituents, advance their advocacy agenda and build teams for organizational success.
 Before entering the search industry, Leslie spent 20 years in association management, culminating in her appointment as the first woman senior vice president of the U.S. Chamber of Commerce.

 - Professional societies